Benefits Plans - Flexible Spending Accounts: PayFlex/healthhub Card

 About Your PayFlex/HealthHub FSA Debit Card

 PayFlex is the university's Flexible Spending Account administrator and will mail a debit card to new enrollees in the plan.
-If you are enrolled in a Health Care FSA and do not received your new HealthHub debit card, call the HR/Payroll Service Center at 734-615-2000 local or 866-647-7657 toll free.
+If you are enrolled in a Health Care FSA and do not received your new HealthHub debit card, call the SSC HR Contact Center at 734-615-2000 local or 866-647-7657 toll free.

 If you receive a PayFlex card with an activation label, you must activate the card before you can use it.
 Cards issued before May 1, 2013 were pre-activated.
 Follow the instructions on the label to activate your card.
 See Activating Your PayFlex Card (PDF) for more information.